IfraA/Hangman-Game/README.md

-Hangman Game- This was a challenging assisgnment which required lots of research and learning new methods.
+Hangman Game- This was a challenging assignment which required lots of research and learning new methods.
 Existing codes and online resources came in handy.

 Steps:
 User presses a key to start.